rutulth3lg/ORACLE-JARVIS/README.md

 A local voice assistant for macOS.
 Say **"Oracle"** or **"Jarvis"** to activate it.

-Built by [Rutul Gajjar](https://github.com/rutulgajjar).
  Open source and open to contributions — if you want to add a feature, fix a bug, or extend it in any direction, pull requests are welcome.

 ---